misterdown/jalgo/README.md

 st start : 9 sum_of print 9 factorial print 9 sum_squares print 46 fibonacci_iteration print 35 fibonacci_recursion print ;
 ```

-It might be a quirk of the Rust, but print only works after all the called states have finished executing—but it does work correctly.
+(In interprutation mode) It might be a quirk of the Rust, but print only works after all the called states have finished executing—but it does work correctly.
 So, if you want to see the result of sum_of, you'll have to wait for fibonacci_recursion to finish, which could take a while.
 Grab a coffee, maybe two.

 ## Contributing